Tiling multipartite hypergraphs in Quasi-random Hypergraphs: Proof ideas and a proof of Theorem

 \subsection{Proof ideas}

-Although our constructions of $F$-factors follow the popular framework of absorption method (indeed a variant developed by the second author~\cite{Han2017Perfect}), the proof does contain novel components and reveal interesting phenomena in quasi-random $k$-graphs.
-For this, Theorem~\ref{factor3-2} is a prime example, which says that for $3$-graphs $F$ with $\pi_{\points}(F)=0$, two more variants of the Tur\'an problem need to be considered: \begin{enumerate} \item $F\in \cover_3^{\points ,2}$, that is, every vertex must be contained in a copy of $F$ in $H$; \item $F\in \trans^2_3$, from which we will deduce that given any bipartition $(X, Y)$ of $V(H)$, there are certain types of embeddings of $F$ that give rise to the existence of a \emph{transferral}. \end{enumerate} The latter point will be made precise in Section 7.
+Although our constructions of $F$-factors follow the popular framework of the absorption method (indeed a variant developed by the second author~\cite{Han2017Perfect}), the proof does contain novel components and reveals interesting phenomena in quasi-random $k$-graphs.
+As mentioned above, for $\mathscr{S}\in \{\points, \edge\}$, $1\leq s \leq k-1$ and $k$-graphs $F$ with $F\in \factor_k^{\mathscr{S} ,s}$, one variant of the Tur\'an problem needs to be considered: \begin{enumerate} \item[{\rm ($\square$)}] $F\in \cover_{k}^{\mathscr{S} ,s}$, that is, every vertex must be contained in a copy of $F$ in $H$. \end{enumerate} When $s=1$ which is the minimum degree condition, we know that the property {\rm ($\square$)} is enough to guarantee the existence of $F$-factors by the Theorems~\ref{factor-cover1} and ~\ref{factor-cover2}.
+However, for $s>1$, we need $F\in \cover_{k,>}^{\mathscr{S} ,s}$ to guarantee the existence of $F$-factors in our proofs.
+In addition, the verification of {\rm ($\square$)} is straightforward in our proofs for $k$-partite $k$-graphs (for general $k$-graphs this is very challenging and actually the bottleneck to a solution of Problem~\ref{prob} for $k\ge 4$).
+For Theorem~\ref{factor3-2}, another variant of the Tur\'an problem also needs to be considered: \begin{enumerate} \item[{\rm ($\diamondsuit$)}] $F\in \trans^2_3$, from which we will deduce that given any bipartition $(X, Y)$ of $V(H)$, there are certain types of embeddings of $F$ that give rise to the existence of a \emph{transferral}. \end{enumerate} The point will be made precise in Section~\ref{3-partite3-pf}.
 Both these two properties are clearly strengthenings of the Tur\'an problem and are crucial in the construction of absorbing sets.
-In our proofs, the verification of (1) is straightforward for $k$-partite $k$-graphs (for general $k$-graphs this is quite challenging and actually the bottleneck to a solution of Problem~\ref{prob} for $k\ge 4$).
-For the study of (2) in Theorems~\ref{1/8-dot-codegree} and~\ref{factor3-2}, we use the regularity method and embedding techniques pioneered by Reiher--R\"odl--Schacht~\cite{Reiher2018Hypergraphs} in quasi-random $3$-graphs (see Sections 6 and 7).
+For the study of {\rm ($\diamondsuit$)} in Theorems~\ref{1/8-dot-codegree} and~\ref{factor3-2}, we use the regularity method and embedding techniques pioneered by Reiher--R\"odl--Schacht~\cite{Reiher2018Hypergraphs} in quasi-random $3$-graphs (see Sections~\ref{1/8} and~\ref{3-partite3-pf}).